wasserstiefel/wasserstiefel.github.io/about.md

 ### More Information

-in my free time I like to read philosohpy and take pictures, feel free to check them out on my portfolio (-:
+in my free time I like to read philosophy and take pictures, feel free to check them out on my portfolio (-:

 thank you for checking my personal website!